WeblateOrg/weblate/docs/admin/install.rst

 * 1 GB of storage space

-The more memory you have, the better - it will be used for caching on all levels (filesystem, database and Weblate).
+The more memory you have, the better - it will be used for caching on all levels (file system, database and Weblate).

 If you are going to have many concurrent users, you will need more CPU cores.
-For hundredths of translation components at least 4 GB of memory is recommended.
+For hundreds of translation components at least 4 GB of memory is recommended.

 .. note::